roytang/blog/content/replies/2012/06/c520vpa/index.md

 - PS3
 ---

+Disgaea 3/4.

-Disgaea 3/4.\n\nOkay, that might not be what you want/expect.
+Okay, that might not be what you want/expect.